Optimizing solar panel cleaning in pv installations

-Solar generation is the most cost-efficient way of producing electricity and it is leading the expansion of renewables in many parts of the world.
+Solar generation is the most cost-efficient way of producing electricity.
+It is leading the expansion of renewables in many parts of the world.
 But solar panels get dirty.
-And accumulations of dust and dirt can have a big effect on performance and put investment at risk.
+In fact, accumulations of dust and dirt can have a big effect on performance and put investment at risk.

 ENGIE Laborelec’s four stage approach

 1 - Is cleaning an investment worth making?

 It’s all about knowing the sites’s soiling rate